toniette/async-await/README.md

 # AsyncAwait PHP Library

-A PHP library for running asynchronous operations using a Promise-based API with async/await pattern.
+A PHP library for running asynchronous operations using a Promise-based API with an async/await pattern.

 ## Features